mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 ``NEW_BASE``

   This program-generated, binary output file contains complete base network data and steady-state operating values for the case being processed.
-This file is identical in format to the ``OLD_BASE`` file.
-NEW_BASE simply designates the file when it is produced as the output from a recently concluded case study.
+This file is identical in format to the ``OLD_BASE`` file. ``NEW_BASE`` simply designates the file when it is produced as the output from a recently concluded case study.

 ``OLD_BASE``

   This program-generated, binary input file contains complete base network data and steady-state operating values.
-This file is identical in format to the NEW_BASE file. ``OLD_BASE`` simply designates the file when it functions as an already existing input file.
+This file is identical in format to the ``NEW_BASE`` file. ``OLD_BASE`` simply designates the file when it functions as an already existing input file.

 ``CHANGE``

-  This ASCII text input file contains changes (new and modification records) to the data input from any combination of NETWORK_DATA, BRANCH_DATA, and ``OLD_BASE`` files making up the case to be studied.
+  This ASCII text input file contains changes (new and modification records) to the data input from any combination of ``NETWORK_DATA``, ``BRANCH_DATA``, and ``OLD_BASE`` files making up the case to be studied.
 These change records change the input data for the base case.

 ``Printout File``